Skip to content

 Now that we have introduced the core features of NDSL and highlighted features which enable more complex coding structures, it is prudent to provide examples of how NDSL is implemented.

-Below are a plethera of patterns which may be useful when developing code for weather and climate models.
+Below are a plethora of patterns which may be useful when developing code for weather and climate models.
 These examples have been generalized, but should be broadly applicable to a variety of situations.
 Each example has a "source" Fortran program, and a "ported" NDSL implementation.

 Writing to a Z_INTERFACE_DIM Variable

-If working with Z_INTERFACE_DIM quantities, one will inevitable need to write to the "extra" point.
+If working with Z_INTERFACE_DIM quantities, one will inevitably need to write to the "extra" point.
 The easiest way to achieve this is by declaring your compute_dims to operate on the Z_INTERFACE_DIM instead of the Z_DIM, and then restrict your interval and offset Z_DIM stencil reads accordingly:

 Fortran Code